Patient Privacy

 Effective date of this notice: February 1, 2017.
 This notice will remain in effect until it is revised and/or updated.

-This Notice of Privacy Practices is given on behalf of certain health care provider affiliates of RUSH Copley Medical Center, including Copley Memorial Hospital, RUSH Copley Medical Group NFP, Fox Valley Cardiovascular Consultants, RUSH Copley Hospitalists, LLC, Castle Surgicenter, Castle Orthopaedics and Sports Medicine and all applicable subsidiary corporations, and all of their employed health care providers, students and volunteers (collectively “Copley”).
+This Notice of Privacy Practices is given on behalf of certain health care provider affiliates of Rush Copley Medical Center, including Copley Memorial Hospital, Rush Copley Medical Group NFP, Fox Valley Cardiovascular Consultants, Rush Copley Hospitalists, LLC, Castle Surgicenter, Rush Orthopaedics and Sports Medicine and all applicable subsidiary corporations, and all of their employed health care providers, students and volunteers (collectively “Copley”).
 All of these entities may share patient information with each other for treatment, payment or health care operations.

 Summary